denoland/manual/tools.md

 # Built-in tooling

-Deno provides some built in tooling that is useful when working with JavaScript and TypeScript:
+Deno provides some built-in tooling that is useful when working with JavaScript and TypeScript:

 - [bundler (`deno bundle`)](./tools/bundler.md)